 From the drop-down list, select a pairing profile.
 The list contains the default pairing profile and the pairing profiles you've added.
-To create a power pairing profile and Configure a Deiving Drafile [107].

 '''

-To create a new pairing profile, see Configure a Pairing Profile [193].
+To create a new pairing profile, see Configure a Pairing Profile [40].

 '''

 - 4. From the Linux/Unix OS Pairing Script field, copy the Linux pairing script. - 5.
 In a shell window on the workload you want to pair, paste the script you copied from the pairing profile.